Flowers Report

 Means of connection to the ground: 2 leafs, two thick stems.
 One must wonder why a plant requires a thick stem for one leaf.
 Unless this is not really a leaf...

 Life expectancy: In a sense I would be much more calmer if it died.
 A third leaf was broken when I came in and didn't recover.
 I had to remove it.
-Possibly the other two felt it was too crowded. - Big assed, huge leafs plant next to doll of two headed Siamese twin.
+Possibly the other two felt it was too crowded.

 Mr. Healthy.
 Probably generates most of the oxygen in the house.